Lower-dimensional projections of cellular expression improves cell type classification from single-cell RNA sequencing: METHODS

+The dimensionality of the pre-processed gene expression matrix $X_{train}$ was reduced using both multiple discriminant analysis (MDA) and principal component analysis (PCA) (Figure 1A).
+The projections obtained from the two methods were combined to form an ensemble representation, which was then used to project the data into a lower-dimensional space.
+The model was trained on this ensemble projection of the training set, and performance was evaluated on a separate validation set.

+For PCA, the pre-processed gene expression matrix $X_{train}$, consisting of $n$ cells and $m$ genes, was centered by subtracting the mean expression value $\mu$ of each gene from its corresponding values (equation 1).
+Principal components capturing the highest variance were then extracted for downstream analysis.

+The covariance matrix $C$ was then calculated, measuring how changes in one variable relate to changes in another (equation 2).

-The eigenvalue equation is solved to get the eigenvectors of the covariance matrix.
-First, the eigenvalues are found and the eigenvectors corresponding to the maximum eigenvalues are found.
-The eigenvalue equation to get the eigenvector is given as:
+The eigenvalue equation was solved to obtain the eigenvectors of the covariance matrix.
+First, eigenvalues were computed, and the eigenvectors corresponding to the largest eigenvalues were identified (equation 3):

-where $A$ is the co-varience matrix, $P$ is the eigenvector and $\lambda$ is the eigenvalue corresponding to eigenvector $P$.
+where $C$ is the covariance matrix, $P$ is the eigenvector, and $\lambda$ is the eigenvalue corresponding to eigenvector $P$.

-After calculating the eigenvectors and eigenvalues, eigenvectors are sorted in descending order, and vectors associated with the high eigenvalues are selected as they capture the high variance in data.
-The matrix $u$ having the $l$ components with high variance from the matrix $P$ for the $X_{train}$ is represented as:
+The eigenvectors were sorted in descending order, and those associated with the largest eigenvalues were selected, as they capture the highest variance in the data.
+The matrix $U$, containing the $l$ components with high variance from the matrix $P$ for $X_{train}$, is represented as: